Inaxo/MathLib/README.md

 # MathLib

-MathLib is a C++ library that provides various mathematical algorithms and functions.
-It supports transformations of containers using overloaded operators, quadratic functions, and various mathematical functions.
+MathLib is a versatile C++ library that provides a wide range of mathematical algorithms and functions, including but not limited to transformations of containers using overloaded operators, quadratic functions, and various mathematical functions.

 ## Features

-MathLib currently provides the following features:
+MathLib provides a comprehensive list of features that includes:

 ### Container Transformations

-MathLib supports transformations of containers through overloaded operators.
-Some examples of supported operations include:

--   `+`, `-`, `*`, `/`: element-wise addition, subtraction, multiplication, and division between two containers
+MathLib supports transformations of containers using overloaded operators, allowing element-wise operations such as addition, subtraction, multiplication, division, and modulo between two containers, as well as element-wise power and comparison.
--   `%`: element-wise modulo between two containers
--   `^`: element-wise power between two containers
--   `==`, `!=`, `<`, `>`, `<=`, `>=`: element-wise comparison between two containers

 ### Quadratic Functions